 What spices go into a gingerbread bundt cake?

-Typically, ground ginger is the number one spice (hence the name), but adding classic spiced additions such as cinnamon, nutmeg, allspice, cloves, and/or cardamom can all work.
+Typically, ground ginger is the number one spice off the spice rack (hence the name), but adding classic spiced additions such as cinnamon, nutmeg, allspice, cloves, and/or cardamom can all work.
 All can be adjusted to taste, using more cinnamon or less clove and you can have fun finding your unique cake spice blend for your gingerbread bundt cake.

 How do you make a glaze for gingerbread bundt cake?

 This bundt cake has a basic icing made from confectioners sugar, heavy cream, and a dash of vanilla.
 The nicest part is that you can easily add a little more confectioners sugar to thicken the icing up or add in a little more heavy cream to thin it out to the desired consistency.

 How do you store a gingerbread bundt cake?

 Unlike a lot of baked goods, gingerbread grows more flavorful after a day or two, so the ingredients and spices can meld properly.
 You can store your gingerbread bundt cake in an airtight container for 1-2 weeks in the refrigerator or in the freezer for 1-2 months.
 This way, you can do all your holiday baking early and relax when it comes time to get festive.

 Gingerbread Bundt Cake Recipe

 - 1 ½ tsp ground cinnamon

 - 1 tsp baking powder